cdaviduik-va/vendladder/src/README.md

 It uses Google's App Engine and Python, with Jinja2 templating.

 # VendAsta SC2 Ladder
+foos 8-2
+- fixed bug where could not calculate average last game played if player rank did not have last game played

 foos-8-1
 - score only calculated after closing match
 - now only taking into account 2v2 games when considering last game played during match making algorithm